+- (a) A person who is aggrieved by a decision of the Registrar under this Law may appeal to the Union Minister within 28 days after the date of notification of the decision. - (b) The Union Minister may, on an appeal under sub-section (a), confirm, vary or set aside the decision of the Registrar.

+429. Fees

-- (a) A person who is aggrieved by a decision of the Registrar under this Law may appeal to the Union Minister within 28 days after the date of notification of the decision. - (b) The aggrieved person may, if not satisfied with a decision of the Union Minister on an appeal under sub-section (a), further appeal to the Court within 28 days after the date of notification of the decision or within such further time as the Court may allow. - (c) On hearing the appeal, the court may approve the Registrar's decision or may give such directions or make such determination in the matter as the Court thinks fit. - 429.
-Fees - (a) There shall be paid to the Registrar in respect of the matters for which fees are payable to the Registrar under this Law such fees as may be prescribed by the Union Minister. - (b) All fees paid to the Registrar in pursuance of this Law shall be accounted for to the budget of the Union.
+- (a) There shall be paid to the Registrar in respect of the matters for which fees are payable to the Registrar under this Law such fees as may be prescribed by the Union Minister. - (b) All fees paid to the Registrar in pursuance of this Law shall be accounted for to the budget of the Union.